ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 workflow as part of the test step, but that turned out be very painful and I backed out of it since I had a stable release to manage and publish!

+*The TL;DR of it is as follows:*

-Basically building Black with mypyc usually requires disabling pip's build isolation to work properly as mypyc is not a standard build dependency of Black.
-This messes up the installation of diff-shades which is a flit packaged tool.
+Building Black with mypyc usually requires disabling pip's build isolation to work properly as mypyc is not a standard build dependency of Black.
+This messes up the installation of diff-shades which is packaged using flit.
 So I hacked up a script to edit the `[build-system].requires` field in `pyproject.toml` to include mypyc pre-build, but the isolation somehow broke the linker search path or something.